Can I trust Thailand as your place of manufacture, and why don’t you make your products in the US?

 As you can see with our products, they are quite different than most pet food brands.
 We reach these results though our manufacturing partner’s unparalleled capabilities, something we truly cannot find anywhere else, regardless of country of manufacture.
 You can see the difference upon opening a can, and your companions can taste the difference!

-In choosing Thailand as a place of manufacture, we had an existing relationship making human food with our manufacturing partner for decades.
-We place extreme value on this deeply rooted, mutual foundation of trust and experience, something we would not have when choosing another factory, whether it be in the US or elsewhere.
+In choosing Thailand as a place of manufacture, we had an existing relationship making food for people with our manufacturing partner for decades.
+We place extreme value on this deeply rooted, mutual foundation of trust and experience, something we would not have when choosing another factory, US based or elsewhere.

 In that regard, our factory is a human food facility that also makes pet food.
 As such, the processing of the pet food must meet those of international human processing standards.
 Perhaps the strictest human processing standard is called the British Retail Consortium (BRC).
 Our factory earned an “A” on the BRC standard for human consumption, and this distinction would also apply to the pet food side.